LEARN WHAT MAKES NEW YORK, CHICAGO, DETROIT, & MORE PIZZA STYLES UNIQUE

 Chicago: Not Just Deep-Dish

 The Windy City is synonymous with deep-dish pizza, which has a high-edged, buttery crust that encircles lots of gooey, melty cheese, chunky tomato sauce, and ample toppings.
-But there’s also a lesser-known Chicago cousin: Chicago thin-crust, which has a crisp crust that’s almost cracker-thin and is cut into squares, “tavern-style.”
-Legendary deep-dish can be found at Lou Malnati’s, Gino’s East, Pequod’s, My Pi, Bartolini’s, and Labriola.
+These are some of the most legendary deep-dish pizzerias:

 Detroit: Thick, Crisp, & Chewy

 Invented in the mid-1900s, Detroit’s signature pizzas were originally baked in rectangular steel trays used to hold automotive parts.
 These square pizzas have a relatively airy, thick, chewy crust with a crisp bottom, cheese from edge to edge, and usually “racing stripes” of tomato sauce on top.
-Bring a taste of Detroit to your dinner table with Buddy’s Pizza (where the pizza was invented!) and Detroit Style Pizza Co.; this pizza style has become so popular that amazing versions can now be found in Brooklyn (at Emmy Squared), Los Angeles (DTown Pizzeria), and Philadelphia (Down North Pizza).
+Bring a taste of Detroit to your dinner table with Buddy’s Pizza (where the pizza was invented!) and Detroit Style Pizza Co.; this pizza style has become so popular that amazing versions can now be found in:

 New Haven: Don’t Call it Pizza!

 In New Haven, Connecticut, it’s called apizza (pronounced “ah-BEETZ,” based on an old Neapolitan dialect), and while it may resemble New York-style pizza, it’s totally different.
 Coal-fired with a slightly charred crust, chewy, and a little oblong, New Haven apizza is insanely delicious—one bite and you’ll be hooked!
-Crowds line up for a taste of the city’s most iconic pizzerias, which include Sally’s and Zuppardi’s in West Haven.
-New Haven-style pizza from Chicago’s Piece Pizzeria has also received wide acclaim.
+Crowds line up for a taste of the city’s most iconic pizzerias, which include:

 Neapolitan: Straight Outta Naples

 Naples obviously isn’t in America, but we’d be remiss if we didn’t include the birthplace of pizza on this list!
 Traditional Neapolitan pizza has a soft & puffy ring of crust surrounding tomato sauce and dollops of mozzarella and few other toppings, with a slightly soupy center.
-It’s the pizza from which all other pizzas originated, and here in the U.S. San Francisco’s Pizzeria Delfina, Phoenix’s Pizzeria Bianco, LA’s Pizzana, and New York’s Motorino are all doing the motherland proud.
+It’s the pizza from which all other pizzas originated, and here in the U.S. including:

 New Jersey: Tomato Pies on the Shore